-The Portuguese Abuse Open Feed 0xSI_f33d is a novel open sharing database with the ability to collect indicators from multiple sources, developed by Segurança-Informática.
-This feed is based on automatic searches and also has a strong contribution from the community.
+The Portuguese Abuse Open Feed 0xSI_f33d is an open sharing database with the ability to collect indicators from multiple sources, developed and maintained by Segurança-Informática.
+This feed is based on automatic searches and also supported by a healthy community of contributors.
 This makes it a reliable and trustworthy and continuously updated source, focused on the threats targeting Portuguese citizens.

-The Threat Report Portugal: Q1 2020 compiles data collected on the malicious campaigns that occurred from January to March, Q1, of 2020.
-The campaigns were classified as either phishing or malware.
+The Threat Report Portugal: Q1 2021 compiles data collected on the malicious campaigns that occurred from January to March, Q1, of 2021.
+The submissions were classified as either phishing or malware.
 In addition, the report highlights the threats, trends, and key takeaways of threats observed and reported into 0xSI_f33d.
 This report provides intelligence and indicators of compromise (IOCs) that organizations can use to fight current attacks, anticipating emerging threats, and manage security awareness in a better way.

 Malware by Numbers

-Overall, the Satori/Mirai botnet, Office and Macro documents, and Javali banking trojan were some of the most prevalent malware targeting Portuguese citizens during Q1 2020.
-Trojan bankers affecting users from different banks in Portugal were also observed.
-These kinds of malwares come from Brazil and are related to the same group that is launching attacks via phishing campaigns and recurring also to smishing to enlarge the scope and to impact a large group of victims.
+Overall, the Satori/Mirai botnet, Office and Macro documents, and Javali banking trojan were some of the most prevalent threats affecting Portuguese citizens during Q1 2021.
+Other trojan bankers’ variants and families affecting users from different banks in Portugal were also observed.
+These kinds of malwares come from Latin American countries in general, and the attacks are disseminated via phishing campaigns.
+Criminals are also using smishing to enlarge the scope and to impact a large group of victims.

 Threats by Sector

-Regarding the affected sectors (Figure 5), Banking was the most affected with both phishing and malware campaigns hitting Portuguese citizens during Q1 2020.
-Next, was Financing due to the Lampion Trojan and Retail, as the most sectors affected in this season.
+Regarding the affected sectors, Banking was the most affected with both phishing and malware campaigns hitting Portuguese citizens during Q1 2021.
+Next, was Retail and Technology, as the most sectors affected in this season.